Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Experimental Design

 \subsection{Implementation Details}

-\begin{itemize} \item \textbf{NER and relation extraction:} We use GPT-4o-mini (OpenAI) for combined zero-shot entity recognition and relation extraction in a single API call per page.
+\begin{itemize} \item \textbf{NER and relation extraction:} We use GPT-4o-mini (OpenAI) for combined few-shot entity recognition and relation extraction in a single API call per page.
+The system prompt includes a domain glossary (${\sim}80$ terms), formal relation type definitions with type constraints, and two annotated extraction examples (\S\ref{sec:domain_knowledge}).
 A structured JSON schema constrains the output to our four entity types and five relation types.
 Extracted relations are post-filtered by type constraints (\S\ref{sec:w2k}) and a confidence threshold of $\theta_r = 0.3$.
-LLM responses are cached with \texttt{diskcache} (30-day TTL) for reproducibility; total API cost for 213 pages was approximately \$0.06 USD. \item \textbf{Entity resolution:} Name-prefix blocking groups candidate mentions by normalized company name (removing suffixes such as Inc., Corp., LLC).
+LLM responses are cached with \texttt{diskcache} (30-day TTL) for reproducibility; total API cost for 144 pages was approximately \$0.04 USD. \item \textbf{Entity resolution:} Name-prefix blocking groups candidate mentions by normalized company name (removing suffixes such as Inc., Corp., LLC).
 Within blocks, we compute Jaro--Winkler string similarity on names combined with attribute overlap (shared products, location) and merge pairs exceeding threshold $\theta_m = 0.85$. \item \textbf{KG embedding:} DistMult~\cite{yang2015embedding} with embedding dimension $d = 100$, trained for 50 epochs per iteration with learning rate $0.01$ and BCEWithLogitsLoss with negative tail sampling.
-Used as a supplementary signal for link prediction to suggest under-explored entity relationships. \item \textbf{Crawl infrastructure:} Asynchronous HTTP via \texttt{httpx} with per-domain rate limiting (1.5\,s delay between requests to the same domain), robots.txt compliance, and a concurrency limit of 10 simultaneous connections.
-Fetched pages are cached on disk (7-day TTL).
+Used as a supplementary signal for link prediction to suggest under-explored entity relationships. \item \textbf{Crawl infrastructure:} Asynchronous HTTP via \texttt{httpx} with the full politeness stack described in \S\ref{sec:crawl_infra}: per-domain rate limiting ($\Delta = 1.5$\,s), robots.txt compliance, self-identifying user-agent, and a concurrency limit of 10 simultaneous connections.
+Fetched pages are cached on disk (7-day TTL) for reproducibility.
+Text extraction uses Trafilatura~\cite{barbaresi2021trafilatura} with a BeautifulSoup~\cite{richardson2007beautiful} fallback (\S\ref{sec:text_extraction}).
 Gap-generated queries are expanded to seed URLs via domain-specific directories (ThomasNet, SEMI.org) rather than general search engines. \item \textbf{Compute:} All experiments run on a single consumer laptop (Apple M1, 16\,GB RAM).
-Mean iteration duration: 245\,s (range: 42--481\,s), dominated by HTTP fetch latency and LLM API calls.
-Total wall-clock time for 5 iterations: approximately 20 minutes. \end{itemize}
+Mean iteration duration: 267\,s (range: 78--398\,s), dominated by HTTP fetch latency and LLM API calls.
+Total wall-clock time for 5 iterations: approximately 22 minutes. \end{itemize}